Source-Controller/followDev/README.md

 Developer tools, concepts and many more.
 Skills: REACT / JS / HTML / CSS / NODE / GraphqL

-- 🌱 I’m currently learning the introvert entrepreneur amplify your strengths and create success on your own terms
+- 🌱 He's currently learning the introvert entrepreneur amplify your strengths and create success on your own terms
-- 👯 I am looking to collaborate on web applications, decentralized applications, mainly open source projects.
+- 👯 He is looking to collaborate on web applications, decentralized applications, mainly open source projects.
-- 💬 Ask me about Full Stack Web Development
+- 💬 Ask him about Full Stack Web Development
-- 📫 How to reach me: You can email me or even dm me on social media
+- 📫 How to reach him: You can email me or even dm me on social media
-- ⚡ Fun fact: I will tell you when I will get to know
+- ⚡ Fun fact: He will tell you when he will get to know

 <!--